Anyolite/anyolite/README.md

 #### Usability

-* [X] Simplified some macro functions
+* [X] Simplified some macro functions considerably
-* [ ] Arguments can be specified consistently as arrays or standalone
+* [X] Arguments can be specified consistently as arrays or standalone

 #### Bugfixes